Ophien/ROS-Noetic-Multi-robot-Sandbox/docs/usage.md

 first_rendezvous: {x: 4.0, y: 6.0, z: 0.0}
 ```

 **The K matrix can be represented by W alone.
-I call K as a binarized form of the plan represented by W and it can be useful in some evolutionary algorithms, which we suggest using to generate the plan**
+I call K as a binarized form of the plan represented by W and it can be useful in some evolutionary algorithms, which we suggest using to generate the plan.**

 To avoid traffic at rendezvous location, which is a major issue, I've had to make robots use the concept of a ```rendezvous footprint```, which tells them their position at the assigned zone.
 The rendezvous footprints are loaded through the ```rendezvous_footprint.yaml``` configuration file.
 It looks like the following.